ProtProtocols/IsoProt/HowToRelease.md

 git push --tags
 ```

-**Note**: In future version, `docker-launcher` will automatically detect new image versions based on the
+**Note**: `docker-launcher` will automatically detect new image versions based on the
 available tags in the repository.
-Therefore, the new tag should only be pushed to the repository once
+Therefore, the new tag must only be pushed to the repository once
-the docker image with that version is available.
+the docker image with that version is available (using the `release-X.X` format).